secure-php/sia/README.md

 15 [State 2] TestCaseGenerator: generating test case at address 0xffffffff8104bd6b 15 [State 2] TestCaseGenerator:       v0__SYM_var1_0 = {0x68, 0x65, 0x6c, 0x6c}; (int32_t) 1819043176, (string) "hell"
 ```
-## Others
+## How to Enhance Interpreter?
 We explain how we modified the PHP interpreter [here](php-enhance.md).
-We hope these could help interested readers to extend the idea of SIA to other languages.
+We hope this could help interested readers to extend the idea of SIA to other languages/interpreters.

+## Report a Bug?
 Please open an issue if you have questions or encounter bugs.

 ## License
 SymPHP is under Apache-2.0 license.
-SymPHP uses various libraries that may have their own licenses.
+SymPHP uses various libraries/tools that may have their own licenses.
 Please refer to the LICENSE file in each directory or to the header of each source file.